 Common Beam Spreads for Outdoor Fixtures

 Most fixtures fall into a few standard ranges, and each one has a clear job.
+Choosing between spotlights or floodlights comes down to whether you need a sharp accent on architectural pillars or a smooth wash of illumination across large garden walls.
 Here are the most common spreads you will see when selecting a beam spread for landscape lighting:

 - Medium beams: Spreads from 30 to 60 degrees that suit smaller trees and the spaces between windows on a home’s facade